Tommy Allsup, Buddy Holly’s Guitarist Who Avoided Plane Crash, Dies At 85

 Don McLean immortalized the plane crash by composing the song “American Pie,” singing about “the day the music died.”

-Austin Allsun said that Valens’ sister contacted him after his fathers death to send her condolences.
+Austin Allsun said that Valens’ sister contacted him after his father’s death to send her condolences.

 “I told her in my message back, now my dad and Ritchie can finally finish the tour they started 58 years ago,” he told ABC news.